alegemaate/alegemaate.github.io/README.md

 Clone repo and run `yarn` to set up node_modules

-Run `yarn start` to run a test server on port 8000 and `yarn build` to build a static webpage
+Run `yarn start` to run a development server on port 8000 and `yarn build` to build as a static webpage

 ## Major Packages Used